-- -d requires one or more debugtypes, separated by commas.
-These define what exactly will be debugged, and include two options: imap and maildir.
+-d requires one or more debugtypes, separated by commas.
+These define what exactly will be debugged, and include three options: imap, maildir, and thread.
 The imap option will enable IMAP protocol stream and parsing debugging.
 Note that the output may contain passwords, so take care to remove that from the debugging output before sending it to anyone else.
-The maildir option will enable debugging for certain Maildir operations. - -o Run only once, ignoring all autorefresh settings in the configuration file.
+The maildir option will enable debugging for certain Maildir operations.
+And thread will debug the threading model.